deartc/biochartwelve/README.md

 Biochar Star

 Biochar Star is a webpage template for a business.
 The webpage submitted in class was designed to satsify specific requiremnts for the class.
 I will  transition it to a business webpage in the future that sells biochar and related items.
-It was tested and works on Google Chrome.
+It was tested and works on Google Chrome

 CSS